Tea Information and Descriptions

 A 40 teabag box (4.4 oz) of the new "pyramid" style teabags from one of the most respected tea blenders in Great Britain, Brooke Bond, established in 1869.
 Only the top two leaves and a bud known as "tips" are chosen for PG Tips, giving this tea it's name and giving you that natural refreshing PG taste.

-not only got a great cuppa, but a healthier diet brewing!...
+not only got a great cup of tea, but a healthier diet brewing!...
 Caffeine in tea is

 relatively low, almost half as much as coffee and moderate amounts of tea (6